NVvdole/Confidence-Intervals/README.md

 # Confidence Intervals

-A repository containing .py files that demonstrate the concept of confidence intervals.
+A repository containing .py files that demonstrate the statistics concept of confidence intervals.